 I recommend to all my sellers that they think like buyers!
 Objectivity is crucial when selling a home.

 Too Many Days on Market

-If a home has too many days on market, that is a fairly strong indicator that the home is overpriced.
+If a home has too many days on market, that is a fairly strong indicator that you have an overpriced home.
 Buyers can obtain this information online and it is a frequently asked question.
 If a home is overpriced, then it may accumulate days on market and then that can send a message to buyers that there is a reason it is not selling, and it can cause concern to a potential buyer.

 Basing Your List Price on Internet Estimates or Zestimates

-Many home sellers will look at Zestimates or internet estimates to establish a value of their home.
-Zestimates are broad guidelines of the value of the home and do not take into account the upgrades, condition and more.
-Internet estimates are often incorrect with regards to the value of the home.
+Many home sellers will look at Zestimates or Internet estimates to establish the value of their home.
+Zestimates are broad guidelines of the value of the home and do not take into account the upgrades, condition, and more.
+Internet estimates are often incorrect with regard to the value of the home.

-Feedback from Other Agents State it is Priced Too High
+Feedback from Agents State that it is an Overpriced Home

 Additionally, each time there are showings as a matter of practice, I ask the agent for feedback on everything!
 Price for sure, and of course it is good to ask them if their buyer is considering making an offer.
 Any feedback from brokers and from potential buyers should be passed on to the seller so they know and understand how their property is being received by the real estate community!
 Feedback can help you make a price adjustment if needed!